This Getting Started Guide applies to Zymkey 4i products only.

 Zymkey 4i is version four of Zymkey, designed to interface to an I2C bus.
 It’s interface connector complies to the Raspberry Pi GPIO header, but it can also be used with other I2C configurations.

-In this Getting Started guide we describe how to install your Zymkey 4i to a Raspberry Pi running Rasbian Jessie.
+In this Getting Started guide we describe how to install your Zymkey 4i to a Raspberry Pi running Rasbian Stretch.

 If you are using Arch or other mainstream Linux distributions, Contact Zymbit to learn how to integrate Zymkey into your application.